GI Bill Fact and Fiction

 GI Bill Facts: You Can’t Use Your Benefits Everywhere

-Some schools cannot qualify to accept the GI Bill, others may have qualified in the past but have since failed to meet VA standards.
+Some schools cannot qualify to accept the GI Bill, and others may have qualified in the past but have since failed to meet VA standards.
 Other schools may be in the process of applying to the VA to accept GI Bill payments but have not yet been fully approved.

 Some schools may accept GI Bill funds for some but not all programs; there may not be a degree of standardization in this area.
 You’ll need to speak to an entrance counselor or veterans’ affairs rep at the college to learn what is possible.